fhirfly/fhirpower/README.md

 # FHIR Power - FHIR Sentence Labeling Tool

 FHIR Power is an open-source Python tool designed to create labeled FHIR sentences from FHIR resources represented in JSON format.
 It flattens nested JSON structures, commonly used to represent FHIR resources, into a flat dictionary with labeled keys corresponding to the paths in the nested structure.
+This makes using FHIR for NLP training data a snap, espically with poular models such as BERT, GPT, T%, Llama, etc.  FHIRW or Retrieval Augmented Generation with exisitng LLMS to produce output based on a medical record.

 ## Table of Contents